13 Top High Protein Snacks for Traveling Athletes

 Let’s now take a look at a variety of ideas for high protein snacks for traveling athletes.

-Athletes can pair beef or turkey jerky with a piece of fresh fruit, pita chips, or granola bars for a great snack combination to enjoy while traveling.
+Athletes can pair beef or turkey jerky with a piece of fresh fruit, pita chips, or granola bars for a balanced snack to enjoy while traveling.

 • Almonds